jimburton/scrabble/chapters/Chapter8.md

 (the port) and the logging priority (a value of `System.Log.Priority`, which is what we need to supply to `hslogger` when we say what level of messages we want to record).
-Each of these should be optional and we will use a sensible default if they aren't specified.
+Each of these should be optional and we will use the defaults given above if they aren't specified.

 The library has parsers for strings and numbers, as well as many other types, but it doesn't have a parser for the `Priority` type.
 So we